norm/whatnext/tasks.md

 # version 0.5 - deadlines

-- [ ] mark a single task as having a deadline
+- [X] mark a single task as having a deadline
-- [ ] embellish deadlines with custom urgency windows
+- [X] embellish deadlines with custom urgency windows
-- [ ] filter output based on urgency
+- [X] filter output based on urgency
+- [X] summarise urgency?
+- [X] rework sample.md to example.md, and use it for docs/usage.md
-- [ ] summarise urgency?
+- [ ] completed/cancelled in sixth category?

 # future enhancements